chrisumphlett/reveneraR/cran-comments.md

-## New package (sort of)

-* This is an update to revulyticsR 0.0.3.
-The name of the company has changed multiple times and I have gone through and changed all references to the old name and changed the package name too.
-So this is the first submission of this package but most of it was in CRAN previously.

-## Changes in this version (compared to revulyticsR 0.0.3)
+## Changes in this version (compared to reveneraR 0.1.0)

-* `get_users()` created as a more generalized function, and deprecated `get_active_users()` and `get_new_users()`.
-New function also facilitates getting lost users and optional API parameters can be specified with JSON.
-* All references to Revulytics changed to Revenera (except the api endpoint URL which has not yet changed).
+* `styler` used to clean up formatting.
+* If a product Id does not have any raw data files, instead of having an error when trying to retrieve the download URLs, that part is skipped in `get_raw_data_files()`.

 ## Test environments

-* Developed on and tested with Windows 10 and R 4.0.
+* Developed on and tested with Windows 10 and R 4.1.
 * Tested on development version of R with devtools::check_win_devel().
 * Tested Fedora and Ubuntu Linux platforms with devtools::check_rhub().